openstack-archive/group-based-policy-specs/specs/newton/address-scope-subnet-pool-mapping.rst

 It should be noted that the ip_pool, subnet_prefix_length, and ip_version attributes of the l3_policy may only have effect at the l3_policy creation time.
-In the body of response for GET l3_policy call, the ip_pool will be set to a comma separated string consisting of a list of CIDRs corresponding to each subnetpool currently present in the address_scope.
-To preserve API backward compatibility (i.e. to not immediately break existing clients and integration tests), the subnet_prefix_length and ip_version will be set to the corresponding subnet_prefix_length and ip_version when only one CIDR is present.
-If more than one CIDR is present, these will be set to null.
-In the case where multiple CIDRs are present, more details like the prefix length of the subnets that are drawn from the subnetpools corresponding to these CIDRs can be obtained by navigating the resource relationship from l3_policy to address_scope to subnetpool.
+In the body of response for GET l3_policy call, the ip_pool will be set to a comma delimited string consisting of a list of CIDRs made up of the prefixes attribute values of all subnetpools associated with the l3_policy.

 Data model impact